DISPLAY RITUALS and SAFETY

 Walls and Privacy

-This development is consistent with the accumulation and acceleration witnessed in all learnt behaviour.
+This development is consistent with the accumulation and acceleration witnessed in all human behaviour.
 It involves a continuous increase of things to learn and repeat.

 All other animals repeat instinctive behaviour – instinctive behaviour repeats without hardly any built in accumulation or acceleration.

-Our abstract self-image has always needed projection and recognition in someone else's mirror to feel real.
+Our abstract self-image has always needed projection and recognition in someone else's 'mirror' to feel recognised and real.

 In traditional times human display behaviour worked in a healthy way, the display and celebration of our common identity was ritualised and limited to specific times.
 Similar to animal behaviour.

-But this curious and confused human species are now in a state of regular, sometimes even permanent display.
+But the curious and confused modern human is now in a state of regular, sometimes even permanent display.
 And endless ideas circle like vultures planning the next display.
 Our modern almost continuous display is a symptom of our insecurity.

 Especially due to competition and lack of unity in the modern world, we compensate our insecurity with display.
 In modern times, human displays are becoming increasingly dramatic.
 We are over-displaying.